jowolf/tlg/apps/stheme/README.md

 Overview
 ========

+Nov 1, 2015

 In web development, it's usually tough to maintain an object-oriented perspective of the various bits and pieces that one uses to assemble a website.

 One of these major challenges, is the fiddly and annoying task of keeping track of all the bits and pieces that go together, and their dependencies.

 - Which CSS and which JavaScripts are required for a given HTML snippet or widget to work?
 - Which other assets and images go with those widgets?
 - Which database objects (and the corresponding lists thereof) are going to be displayed by the given widget?
 - Which widgets require other widgets, frameworks, foundations, etc?